- District Dispatch

 COL consists of 15 members, appointed for staggered two-year terms, plus a Chair.

 Participation on the COL is a heavy service commitment.
 In addition to attendance at three committee meetings at both the Annual Conference and the Midwinter Meeting, members will be appointed to at least one subcommittee by the COL Chair.
-Members are also expected to attend the Legislation Assembly and the joint meeting of COL and the ALA Intellectual Freedom Committee.
+Members are also expected to attend the joint meeting of COL and the ALA Intellectual Freedom Committee.
 Attendance at ALA Council, Council Forum, and Washington Office Update sessions is highly encouraged.
 A retreat may be held annually (in DC when budgets allow, or in connection with the Midwinter Meeting).
 National Library Legislative Day, held in Washington, DC, annually, usually in the first week of May, is another event that COL members are highly encouraged to attend.
 All COL members are asked to subscribe to District Dispatch, the Washington Office blog that reports on current issues and action alerts, and to participate in COL’s activities on ALA Connect.

 Members are also expected to participate in quarterly conference calls (or as scheduled) for both COL and the subcommittee(s) to which they are appointed.
 Sample schedules for both Midwinter and Annual are shown here.

 Between conferences there are periodic emails, ALA Connect messages and monthly conference calls to provide updated information on key issues.
 COL members are encouraged to forward to their own networks information about ALA’s legislative activities and to encourage their peers and ALA units to become involved with grassroots lobbying.

 The American Library Association's Washington Office was established in 1945 to represent libraries on Capitol Hill, and now consists of the Office of Government Relations (OGR) and the Office for Information Technology Policy (OITP).